CWWhitney/Limpopo_model/index.md

 # ET0 is the baseline evapotranspiration, based on the Hargreaves Samani equation, as implemented in the Evapotranspiration package).
 Input temperature data comes from the NASAPOWER dataset (accessed through the nasapower package).
 The scenario data are based on scenarios that represent conditions during real years in the past.
 ET0 <- sapply(1:12,function(x) eval(parse(text=paste0("ET0_",x)))) # in mm
 # To get from ET0 to crop water use, we need to multiply ET0 with a crop coefficient (kc), which is estimated for each month.

+# # The crop coefficient (kc) ranges
+# Maize: 0.4 to 1.2, depending on the growth stage.
+# Legumes: 0.4 to 1.0, depending on the crop type and growth stage.
+# Vegetables: 0.6 to 1.2, depending on the crop and stage.

 kc <- sapply(1:12,function(x) eval(parse(text=paste0("kc_",x)))) # in mm
 # resulting 12 months of crop water needs
 cropwat_need <- ET0*kc # in mm

 # Compute irrigation water needs ####
 irrigation_need <- cropwat_need-effective_rainfall # in mm